-Strontium isotope ratios (Sr/Sr) are widely used to investigate prehistoric human mobility, residential biography, and provenience.
-We are constructing a radiogenic strontium isoscape to complement previous elemental composition-based provenience studies of ochre pigments in the Kenya Rift Valley (KRV).
-Our ultimate objective is to assess whether ochre geochemical provenience analyses can contribute to reconstructing mobility, social and symbolic exchange, and interaction networks over the course of recent human cognitive evolution.
+Construction of an Ochre Source Strontium Isoscape in the Kenya Rift Valley for Provenience Studies of Archaeological and Rock Art Mineral Pigments can contribute to reconstructing mobility, social and symbolic exchange, and interaction networks over the course of recent human cognitive evolution.
 Trace element characterizations have often, though not always, proven effective for ochre geologic source discrimination.
 Because Sr/Sr can distinguish geologic provenience as a function of bedrock age, we are investigating whether this variable can improve source discrimination.
 Guided by Kenyan Maasai, Dorobo, and Samburu informants who have used ochre sources, we sampled 46 geologic deposits between the Kenyan-Tanzanian border and Lake Turkana in 2015-2016.
 These sources are potentially relevant to sourcing studies of ochre artifacts from Middle Stone Age through Neolithic sites, and recent rock art paints, in the KRV.
-Three main modes of ochre formation were identified: (1) Late Quaternary hydrothermal vents, (2) later Neogene ferruginous hydromorphic paleosols thermally altered by overlying lava flows, and (3) ancient Proterozoic metamorphic ferruginous ores and weathering products.
+Three main modes of ochre formation were identified: (1) Late Quaternary hydrothermal vents, (2) later Neogene ferruginous hydromorphic paleosols thermally altered by overlying lava flows; and, (3) ancient Proterozoic metamorphic ferruginous ores and weathering products.
 These should all have quite distinct Sr/Sr. Whole rock powders were leached with aqua regia and Sr was purified from solution on cation exchange resin columns.
 Multiple Collector - Inductively Coupled Plasma - Mass Spectrometry (MC-ICP-MS) was used to measure Sr/Sr. These data were interpolated to construct isotope prediction surfaces using simple and ordinary kriging analysis in ArcGIS.
 Preliminary findings include identification of an isobaric interference during MC-ICP-MS of some samples due to high barium concentrations, although modified chemical separation procedures mitigate this problem.
 Geostatistical analysis indicates that ochres associated with young volcanics exhibit lower and more spatially homogenous Sr ratios than those from ancient Proterozoic contexts.